Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 The other camp pushes back.
 Voices in publications like Wired and Singularity Digital argue that AI search is its own discipline, with its own tactics, and that dismissing it as "just SEO" misses the point.

 Cyrus Shepard, longtime SEO voice and former Head of SEO at Moz, reasons from a different angle.
 In a recent LinkedIn post he asked whether AI citations are "worth pursuing" and answered yes, despite noting that AI citation CTRs are "significantly lower than regular search results."
-His question is not whether the tactics belong to SEO or to a new discipline.
-It is whether the work pays off either way.
+His question isn't whether the tactics belong to SEO or to a new discipline.
+It's whether the work pays off either way.

 Engagement score: AI Search vs Organic Search